shubhampachori12110095/CUDA-3/README.md

-# CUDA
-Contains different projects implemented using CUDA programming language
+# Description of various proojects

+#Course  Project

+-Contains CUDA C code for the course projects that I undertook.